swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 print(engine.stats) // Can access `stats` as intended
 ```

-In the above scenario, `App` can import `Engine` (a utility module in 'gamePkg') and access its helper API directly, even though the API is not intended to be used outside of its package.
+In the above scenario, `App` can import `Engine` (a utility module in `gamePkg`) and access its helper API directly, even though the API is not intended to be used outside of its package.

 Allowing this kind of unintended public access to package APIs is especially bad because packages are a unit of code distribution.
 Swift wants to encourage programs to be divided into modules with well-defined interfaces, so it enforces the boundaries between modules with access control.
 Despite being divided this way, it's not uncommon for closely-related modules to be written by closely-related (or even the same) people.
 Access control between such modules still serves a purpose — it promotes the separation of concerns — but if a module's interface needs to be fixed, that's usually easy to coordinate, maybe even as simple as a single commit.
 However, packages allow code to be shared much more broadly than a single small organization.
 The boundaries between packages often represent significant differences between programmers, making coordination around API changes much more difficult.
 For example, the developers of an open source package generally don't know most of their clients, and the standard recommendation is for such packages to only ever remove existing APIs in major-version releases.
 It's therefore particularly important to allow programmers to enforce these boundaries between packages.

 ## Proposed solution